This International Youth Day, I’m thinking about some things I wish I knew when I was younger.

 Be assertive in life but not aggressive.
 Strong women were not made by shying away from louder, more extroverted people.
 Don’t be afraid of your voice or of your ability to say NO.

 Death is the only certain thing in life.
-Whether you have a mansion by aged 30 or over a million in your bank account by 60 is irrelevant.
+Whether you have a mansion by age thirty or over a million in your bank account by sixty is irrelevant.

 You can get married whenever you want, buy a house when you want and have kids when or if you want.
 There’s no set map or guidelines for how you should live your life.

 Stop trying to follow the crowd.
 Who cares if so-and-so is married with two beautiful kids?
-You’re not, but you know what, you’re doing okay considering.
-You’ve got a house, you’ve got a cat and a wonderful boyfriend.
+You’re not, but you know what, you’re doing okay.
+You’ve got a house, you’ve got a cat and a wonderful partner.
 That’s enough for now and a lot more than some other people have.